beancount/docs/docs/exporting_your_portfolio.md

 Beancount does not currently have all the lot purchase dates, so the purchase dates are exported as if purchased the day before the export.

-Eventually, when the purchase date is available in Beancount (pending the [<span class="underline">inventory booking changes</span>](http://furius.ca/beancount/doc/booking-proposal)) the actual lot purchase date will probably be used in the export format.
+Eventually, when the purchase date is available in Beancount (pending the [<u>inventory booking changes</u>](http://furius.ca/beancount/doc/booking-proposal)) the actual lot purchase date will probably be used in the export format.
 However, it’s not yet clear that using the correct date is the right thing to do, because Google Finance might insist on inserting cash for dividends since the reported purchase date… but Beancount already takes care of inserting a special lot for cash that should already include this.
 We shall see when we get there.

 ### Disable Dividends<a id="disable-dividends"></a>